 Have you ever wondered why your dog growls?
 People have a tendency to think that a growling dog is always an aggressive dog, one that is about to bite.
 The truth is, that isn’t always an accurate assessment.
 As it turns out, dogs growl for a number of different reasons.
-Just as humans use certain verbal cues along with body language to express their feelings, so do dogs.
+Just as humans use certain verbal cues along with body language to express their feelings, so do dogs – just think about all of your dog’s ear positions.
 The difference is that your dog obviously can’t speak English.
 However, that doesn’t mean that he isn’t trying to get his point across.
 By interpreting his body language along with the growl, you can start to understand what he’s trying to tell you.
 You might be surprised to learn that in many cases, it’s really not about aggression at all, though an aggressive dog almost certainly will be growling.
 If you want to learn more, you can find out about the different types of growls and what they mean in the following paragraphs.

 Dog Growling as a Means of Aggression

 Since most people tend to associate a growling dog with an aggressive one, it’s important to go ahead and get this one out of the way first.
 A dog that is feeling aggressive will almost certainly growl.
 It’s done more often than not as a means of warning another animal or a person that the dog will bite if forced into a situation.
 You might even think of this in much the same way that you think of a person who is angry yelling at another person.
 Dogs that are aggressive have a tendency to bark and growl more than other dogs.
 In fact, growling and baring teeth are one of the major warning signs that a dog is about to bite.
 However, it doesn’t mean that a dog that is growling is always ready to fight.
 That is precisely why it’s so important to learn the body language of a dog before automatically assuming that any dog that growls is being aggressive.
 Dogs will almost always give off particular body language if they’re being aggressive, in conjunction with the growling.